 Purpose: To ensure that all patients and visitors of Skyline Hospital are treated with equality, in a welcoming, non-discriminatory manner, consistent with applicable state and federal law.

-- Any person who believes that he, she, or another person has been subjected to discrimination which is not permitted by this Policy, may file a complaint using Skyline Hospital’s complaint and grievance procedure.
+- Any person who believes that he, she, or another person has been subjected to discrimination which is not permitted by this Policy, may file a complaint using Skyline Hospital’s complaint and grievance procedure, which will provide prompt and equatable resolutions of grievances.

-- Skyline Hospital’s Corporate Compliance Officer is responsible for coordinating compliance with this Policy, including giving notice to and training all Hospital Personnel on this Policy.
+- Compliance.
+Skyline Hospital’s Corporate Compliance Officer, Brenda Schneider, is responsible for coordinating compliance with this Policy, including giving notice to and training all Hospital Personnel on this Policy.
+Skyline Hospital will designate at least one employee to coordinate its efforts to comply with and carry out its responsibilities under this policy and under Section 1557 of the Patient Protection and Affordable Care Act, including the investigation of any grievance.

 End of Life Issues